Rankings as of Jan 04, 2022.

 - Large variety of research tools

-Investors opening a brokerage account with Charles Schwab can do so with no required account minimum and enjoy $0 online stock, ETF and options trading and management fees, although there is a standard 65-cent per options contract fee.
+Investors opening a brokerage account with Charles Schwab can do so without a required account minimum and enjoy $0 online stock and ETF trades.
 A full-service brokerage, you can also invest in traditional, Roth and Rollover IRAs with zero fees for online equity trades.

 NOTE: In October 2020 Schwab announced the completion of its merger with TD Ameritrade.
-For the purposes of this article we have evaluated them separately as they are still operating independently.
-The two companies expect their integration process to take between 18 and 36 months to complete, though Schwab has stated that they will keep Ameritrade’s thinkorswim and thinkpipes trading platforms.
+For the purposes of this article we have evaluated them separately as they are still operating as separate brands.

 - Personal Advisor Service pairs investors with financial advisors